 The Corporation operates a single business segment: the manufacture of aerospace components and related services.
-In this segment, the Corporation has four product groupings: aerostructures, aeroengines, rockets and space systems.
-Aerostructure and aeroengine products are both used in new aircrafts, as well as for spares and replacement parts, and for commercial and military applications.
+In this segment, the Corporation has four product groupings: Aerostructures, Aeroengines, Rockets and Space Systems, and Specialty Products.
+Aerostructure and aeroengine products are both used in new aircraft, as well as for spares and replacement parts, and for commercial and military applications.
 Rockets and space systems are used for scientific and reconnaissance applications, defence tasks and space exploration.
-Additional proprietary products are used in flight safety and energy delivery roles.
+Specialty products include proprietary products used in flight safety and energy delivery roles, and in industrial power applications.

 The Corporation's strategy is to focus on selected core competencies within the aerospace industry.
-These include design and manufacture of aircraft structural components, precision machining of a wide variety of aerospace material, composites, complex high technology magnesium and aluminium alloy castings, and repair and overhaul technologies.
+These include design and manufacture of aircraft structural components, precision machining of a wide variety of aerospace metal alloys, composites, complex high technology magnesium and aluminium alloy castings, integration of complex assemblies, and repair and overhaul technologies.
 The Corporation is now seeking to leverage these core competencies by achieving growth in aerospace applications where these abilities are critical to meeting customer needs.

-The Corporation supplies aerostructures products to an international customer base in the civil and defence markets.
+The Corporation supplies design engineering and aerostructures products to an international customer base in the civil and defence markets.
 Components are manufactured to aerospace tolerances using conventional and high-speed automated equipment.
 Capabilities also include precision casting of engine and airframe mounted components.
 Within the aeroengines product grouping, the Corporation manufactures complex cast, fabricated and machined gas turbine engine components, both static and rotating, and integrated nacelle components, flow paths and engine exhaust systems for some of the world's leading aeroengines manufacturers.
-The Corporation also performs repair and overhaul services for jet engines, nacelle components, landing gears and related components.
+The Corporation also performs repair and overhaul services for jet engines, nacelle components, landing gear and related components.
+The Corporation also supplies systems and design engineering to develop and sell proprietary space and rocket motor systems to a global customer base.
 Management believes that Magellan's dedication to technological innovation combined with low cost sourcing from emerging markets will position Magellan attractively to capture targeted complex assembly programs.